nus-cs3203/CS3203_3_Backend/services/pages/admin/analytics/dummy_data/README.md

     },
     {
-        "title": "Rewarding our foreign workers for their hard work", "description": "This is a description for post #20", "id": "tu012",
+        "title": "Rewarding our foreign workers for their hard work", "description": "This is a description for complaint #20", "id": "tu012",
         "url": "https://example.com/",
         "sentiment": 0.696234156,